-Before operating an aerial lift
+Before operating an aerial lift:

-- Check operating and emergency controls. - Follow manufacturer's instructions and set outriggers, brakes, and wheel chocks, even if on a level surface.
-Look for a level surface that won't shift.
-Never exceed the manufacturer's slope limits.
+- Check operating and emergency controls. - Follow the manufacturer's instructions and set outriggers, brakes, and wheel chocks, even if on a level surface that won't shift.
+Never exceed manufacturer's slope limits.

-- Look for potential hazards such as potholes, bumps, or debris that could cause the lift to tip over. - Avoid contact with overhead hazards such as electrical wires or power lines. - Ask your supervisor if the electrical wires or power lines near the work have been de-energized. - Close lift-platform chains or doors, and check guardrails.
+- Look for potential hazards such as potholes, bumps, or debris that could cause the lift to tip over. - Avoid contact with overhead hazards such as electrical wires or power lines. - Ask your supervisor to make sure that electrical wires or power lines near the work area have been de-energized. - Close lift-platform chains/bars or gates, and check guardrails.
 OSHA requires guardrails on scissor lifts. - Check personal fall protection equipment.
-If there are signs of damage, your employer should give you new equipment. - Look for leaks of air, hydraulic fluid, and fuel. - > Always follow the procedures in the user manual. - ➤ If working near traffic, set up cones and signs as work zone warnings.
+If there are signs of damage, your employer should give you new equipment. - Look for leaks of air, hydraulic fluid, and fuel. - Always follow the procedures in the user manual. - Set up cones and signs as work zone warnings, if working near traffic.

-While operating an aerial lift
+While operating an aerial lift:

-- Always close lift-platform chains or doors. - Always wear fall arrest equipment with lanyard attached to a designated anchor point. - Always stand on the floor of the bucket.
-Do not climb on or lean over the guardrails. - ▶ DO NOT exceed the load limits.
-DO NOT drive an aerial lift with the lift extended, unless designed for that purpose.
+- Always close lift-platform chains/bars or gates. - Always wear fall arrest equipment with a lanyard attached to a designated anchor point. - Always stand on the floor of the bucket.
+Do not climb on or lean over the guardrails. - Do not exceed the load limits.
+Do not drive an aerial lift with the lift extended, unless it is designed for that purpose.